nautobot/community/README.md

 # Come Join Us on Slack

 Please join the conversation at `#nautobot` in the Network to Code community on Slack.
-Signup at [slack.networktocode.com](https://slack.networktocode.com).
+Sign up at [slack.networktocode.com](https://slack.networktocode.com).